AIMS-Ghana/python-course/_topic/SEIR.md

 For an overview of solving dynamical systems using `scipy` and `numpy`, you should refer to [this website](http://www.gribblelab.org/compneuro2012/2_Modelling_Dynamical_Systems.html).
 I recommend that you actually follow through that example.
+There is also an [example on the course page]({% include url.lq %}/topic/numpy-scipy/).

 For Gillespie's algorithm and it's relation to ODE model, [see this discussion](http://plaza.ufl.edu/pulliam/training/icddrb/Welcome_files/Pulliam_ICDDRB_Day2.pdf)